s3xyoda/cs151-tracking/README.md

 Throughout this project, we will be using the `DiscreteDistribution` class defined in `inference.py` to model belief distributions and weight distributions.
 This class is an extension of the built-in Python dictionary class, where the keys are the different discrete elements of our distribution, and the corresponding values are proportional to the belief or weight that the distribution assigns that element.
 This question asks you to fill in the missing parts of this class, which will be crucial for later questions (even though this question itself is worth no points).

-First, fill in the `normalize` method, which normalizes the values in the distribution to sum to one, but keeps the proportions of the values the same.
+First, **fill in the `normalize` method**, which normalizes the values in the distribution to sum to one, but keeps the proportions of the values the same.
 Use the `total` method to find the sum of the values in the distribution.
 For an empty distribution or a distribution where all of the values are zero, do nothing.
 Note that this method modifies the distribution directly, rather than returning a new distribution.

 Second, fill in the `sample` method, which draws a sample from the distribution, where the probability that a key is sampled is proportional to its corresponding value.
 Assume that the distribution is not empty, and not all of the values are zero.
 Note that the distribution does not necessarily have to be normalized prior to calling this method.
 You may find Python's built-in `random.random()` function useful for this question.